 Our Social Security Disability attorneys in Oakland, CA hear more and more about devastating brain injuries these days, with routine injuries as well as news coverage of combat veterans and famous athletes.
 Our healthcare systems will be managing these injuries for decades to come.
 Fortunately, traumatic brain injuries may trigger Social Security disability benefits with the help of our attorneys.

-Strokes and brain trauma are primary causes of this disability.
+Strokes and brain trauma are the primary causes of this disability.
 Impairment is best measured by complete neuropsychological testing.
 It may be additionally substantiated by the testimony of the claimant, and others who have observed changed behavior and limitations.
-One marker in Social Security law is “the loss of measured intellectual ability of at least 15 I.Q. points from pre-injury levels.”
+One marker in Social Security law is “the loss of the measured intellectual ability of at least 15 I.Q. points from pre-injury levels.”

 Social Security points out that brain injuries may manifest in a variety of post-traumatic symptoms.
 The recovery rate is highly variable and the long-term outcome may be difficult to predict in the first few months.
 Sometimes a patient may appear to improve immediately and then precipitously worsen.
 Conversely, it may appear much worse initially but improve after a few months.

 Social Security definitions and regulations look at symptoms such as aphasia (difficulty saying words), and problems with movement or balance.
 Typically there will also be severe memory and concentration problems, and difficulty completing simple tasks in a timely way.
 Extreme fatigue is also common, and can in itself preclude work.
 Symptoms worsen when a person is tired, and speech and physical problems become more pronounced.

 For Social Security eligibility, the effects of brain trauma are also evaluated in terms of personality change, social functioning, motor function and mood disturbances.

 Veterans with TBI should always be aware that eligibility for Social Security disability or SSI programs may exist alongside eligibility for veterans’ benefits.